amfi-dev/millionaire/README.md

 # WELCOME TO MILLIONAIRE (GUI Tkinter)
-This is a program, written in Python, that allows you to play 'Who Wants to be a Millionaire' in your command line!
+This is a program, written in Python, that allows you to play 'Who Wants to be a Millionaire' in GUI (Tkinter)!
 The game comes with all the bells and whistles you'd expect from the real thing.
 Including the three lifelines:
 1. 50/50
 2. Phone a Friend